System archetype

-System archetypes are patterns of behavior of a system.
+A system archetype is a pattern of behavior of a system.
 Systems expressed by circles of causality have therefore similar structure.
 Identifying a system archetype and finding the leverage enables efficient changes in a system.
-The basic system archetypes and possible solutions of the problems are mentioned in the section Examples of system archetypes.
+The basic system archetypes and possible solutions of the problems are mentioned in the Examples section.
 A fundamental property of nature is that no cause can affect the past.
 System archetypes do not imply that current causes affect past effects.

-Circles of causality
+Causality

 The basic idea of system thinking is that every action triggers a reaction.
 In system dynamics this reaction is called feedback.
 There are two types of feedback – reinforcing feedback and balancing feedback.
 Sometimes a feedback (or a reaction) does not occur immediately – the process contains delays.
 Any system can be drawn as a diagram set up with circles of causality – including actions, feedbacks and delays.

-Reinforcing feedback (+)

 Reinforcing feedback (or amplifying feedback) accelerates the given trend of a process.
 If the trend is ascending, the reinforcing (positive) feedback will accelerate the growth.
 If the trend is descending, it will accelerate the decline.
 Falling of an avalanche is an example of the reinforcing feedback process.

-Balancing feedback (−)

 Balancing feedback (or stabilizing feedback) will work if any goal-state exists.
 Balancing process intends to reduce a gap between a current state and a desired state.
 The balancing (negative) feedback adjusts a present state to a desirable target regardless whether the trend is descending or ascending.
 An example of the balancing feedback process is staying upright on bicycle (when riding).

-Delays

 Delays in systems cause people to perceive a response to an action incorrectly.
 This causes an under- or overestimation of the needed action and results in oscillation, instability or even breakdown.

-Examples of system archetypes
+Examples

 The following System Archetypes describe the most common generic structures.
 Before effectively addressing a specific situation, the underlying pattern must be identified.
 The following Flow Diagram should help identifying these archetypes.
 The links between the different archetypes are an indicator of most common connections.
 Keep in mind that in every situation, there may be more possible ways to follow, though.
 Consider that everyone is located somewhere in the flow, and that every possible situation has its own advantages, down-sides, caveats, and options.
 Nevertheless, correctly identifying and understanding your situation is always the first step of solving your problem in a sustainable way.